liyuzhu1998/TFT_PFU_Network_Code/README.md

 1. Run inference on example data with [test_detection_8frame.py](test_detection_8frame.py)
 2. Post-process the per-patch scores in MATLAB with [ResultsRead_TxT.m](ResultsRead_TxT.m)

+The Example Data can be found in: https://drive.google.com/drive/u/0/folders/19mrmmP8wwMerNz4dNcx9a4shqT66f4DN

 ## Repository Layout

 - [Dataset.py](Dataset.py) - dataset loader used by training